SumoLogic/sumologic-documentation/docs/apm/traces/working-with-tracing-data/tracing-dashboards.md

 ## Dashboard Panels

-Add **Service Map** and **Trace List** panels to explore your application environment and review all traces from your Dashboard.
+There are two tracing-specific dashboard panels available out of the box: **Service Map** and **Trace List** panels, which explore your application environment and review all traces from your Dashboard.
 Duplicate or add multiple panels with different filtering or queries to refine views and support your organization.

 See the [Dashboard (New) guide](/docs/dashboards-new) for additional information and options to create panels, configure filters, create and filter with template variables from dashboard headers, and more.